Blount Animals | Alabama

 Hazel chills under a bench in the backyard of the Blount County shelter.
 She and her brother Bo, thought to be Catahoula Leopard Dog and pit mix siblings, were both adopted in June 2024.
 Contributions reducd their adoption fee to $20 each, helping Hazel and Bo find homes.

-When Your Pet Is Lost
+If Your Pet is Lost or Stolen

-Reclaiming depends on where your pet was impounded:
+The reclaiming procedure depends on where your pet was impounded:

 Assistance with Pet Food or Care

 If you need help caring for your pet, the shelter and animal rescue organizations may be able to provide pet food, temporary fostering, spay or neuter, ideas for keeping your pet confined to your property, or other help with the situation you are facing.
 The goal is to keep you and your pet together.
+More tips are available at Keeping Pets Out of Shelters.

 If You Must Re-Home Your Pet

+Surrendering your pet to the shelter should be an absolute last resort.
 The Blount County shelter is not obligated to accepted owned animals and does so on a managed basis: requests are considered only when the shelter has space available.
 An appointment is required.
-The linked resource offers extensive alternative options.

 The confusion of losing you and their home, along with the stress of the shelter make it all the more difficult for your pet to be adopted from the shelter.
 If you have exhausted all other options, please facilitate the best possible outcome by sharing with the shelter everything you know about the animal, their preferences, behavior, and history.
-You can also contribute toward your pet’s adoption fee.
-By lowering the cost for potential adopters, you increase your pet’s chance of being welcomed into a new home.
+You can also contribute toward your pet’s adoption fee: by lowering the cost for potential adopters, you increase your pet’s chance of being welcomed into a new home.